 Urban systems provide strategic settings for realizing solutions to attain more sustainable energy, water and environment systems.
 Benchmarking the sustainability of these systems is essential to stimulate action to improve city performance and promote cooperation to share best practices.
 The Sustainable Development of Energy, Water and Environment Systems (SDEWES) Index to which this lecture is devoted was developed as a composite indicator to benchmark cities.
 The Index has the namesake of the SDEWES Center and SDEWES Conferences that are dedicated to advancing the level of knowledge on multi-disciplinary issues to address challenges of sustainable development.The SDEWES Index spans 7 dimensions and 35 main indicators that relate to aspects of energy, water, and environment systems as well as their supporting frameworks, such as R&D, innovation and sustainability policy.
 In the last four years, the SDEWES Index has been applied to six samples that cover cities from South East Europe, Mediterranean port cities, and cities around the world that are selected based on multiple criteria, including cities with the most authors in the SDEWES Book of Abstracts.
 The 12th SDEWES Conference in Dubrovnik will mark the application and analysis of the SDEWES Index based on 120 cities.
 The Index provides well-rounded guidance in the process of guiding cities to become living laboratories for resource saving technologies, systems, and concepts.
 The results of the SDEWES Index are useful to compare cities in multiple ways.
 First, specific cities that have leading or lagging performance in a particular dimension and/or the overall ranking are identified and analysed.
 Second, pairs of cities that have common or opposite patterns are determined based on a search algorithm so that joint processes of policy learning and/or exchange may be triggered.
 Third, a selected city, city pair and/or the entire city sample are subjugated to scenarios that aim to improve city performance in at least one dimension.
 The scenarios underline the interconnected nature of urban systems and the need for solutions that provide integrated urban approaches.
 The various pathways of stimulating city level policy learning are supported with the development of original tools that provide direction for envisioning future scenarios.
 In a time when the Sustainable Development Goals underline sustainable cities and communities, renewable energy, clean water, and climate action, the SDEWES Index can provide timely support in providing the basis of promoting a policy learning network of cities towards future urban systems.

-Dr. Şiir KILKIŞ is alumna of KTH Royal Institute of Technology, School of Architecture and the Built Environment, Faculty of Civil and Architectural Engineering, and Georgetown University, where she graduated magna cum laude as the gold medalist in Science, Technology, and International Affairs.
-She is a member of the International Scientific Committee of the SDEWES Center.
+Şiir KILKIŞ is alumna of KTH Royal Institute of Technology, School of Architecture and the Built Environment, Faculty of Civil and Architectural Engineering, and Georgetown University, where she graduated magna cum laude as the gold medalist in Science, Technology, and International Affairs.
+She is a member of the International Scientific Committee of the SDEWES Center, a Lead Author of the IPCC Sixth Assessment Report (AR6) for the chapter on “Urban Systems and Other Settlements,” Associate Professor in Energy Systems Engineering, and Senior Researcher at the Scientific and Technological Research Council of Turkey with specialization in sustainable urban systems.
 In her interdisciplinary research work, she developed and applied a SDEWES Index to benchmark cities, ranked international airports and airlines, analyzed sustainable campuses, and deployed a novel net-zero district concept for the pilot project of the Östra Sala backe district in Uppsala Municipality in Sweden.
 She also developed the Rational Exergy Management Model (REMM) to provide guidance to curb CO₂ emissions in the built environments of the future.
-Her research foci include integrated energy system analysis and net-zero targets, exergy mapping, and benchmarking studies.
-She is Senior Researcher at the Scientific and Technological Research Council of Turkey (TÜBİTAK) with specialization in transition management for sustainable development and sustainable urban systems.
-During her nine year work experience at TÜBİTAK, she contributed to national policies on science, technology and innovation, coordinated the Energy Efficiency Technology Roadmap, organized high level meetings, and served as a delegate to the UN.
-Dr. KILKIŞ also led R&D and innovation study visits on behalf of TÜBİTAK to Singapore, China, Brazil, and India.
-She is lecturer of the “Energy Economy” and “Energy Policy” courses within the Energy Engineering Graduate Program at Başkent University and “Sustainable Development” at the Middle East Technical University Earth System Science Graduate Program in Ankara, Turkey.
+Her research foci centers on cities, integrated energy system analysis, net-zero targets, exergy mapping, and benchmarking studies.
+During her ten year work experience, she contributed to national policies on science, technology and innovation, coordinated the Energy Efficiency Technology Roadmap, served as a delegate to the UN, and led R&D and innovation study visits to Singapore, China, Brazil, and India.
+She is lecturer of courses within the Energy Engineering and Earth System Science graduate programs at Başkent University and Middle East Technical University.
 She is actively involved in the International Energy Agency Annex 64 on “Optimised Performance of Energy Supply Systems with Exergy Principles.”
-Dr. KILKIŞ is the author of numerous SCI publications, a chapter on “Green Cities and Compound Metrics Using Exergy Analysis” in the Encyclopedia of Energy Engineering and Technology, and co-author of a book on Cogeneration with Renewable Energy Systems.
+Prof. KILKIŞ has authored numerous SCI publications, a chapter on “Green Cities and Compound Metrics Using Exergy Analysis” in the Encyclopedia of Energy Engineering and Technology, and co-authored a book on Cogeneration with Renewable Energy Systems.